SupuGH/SupuGH/README.md

 <br>

 - Here I'll post some projects that i do, also some things that I made in class.
-- I'll put to public every course that i do when i finish it.

 # My Discord profile
 [![Discord Presence](https://lanyard.cnrad.dev/api/559816407924342787)](https://discord.com/users/559816407924342787)